 Laserbeak from Transformers Animated actually first appeared in the form of a toy that is packaged in the same blister pack as Animated Soundwave.
 Laserbeak himself won't appear in the cartoon until season 3.

-Snips and Snails from My Little Pony: Friendship Is Magic showed up as thieves in the Flash game Adventures in Ponyville on the Hub's website before their first appearance on the show.
-The game also showed Twilight as able to grant functional wings with magic, though they were a very different kind of wing (proper pegasus wings) than the ones she gave Rarity (butterfly wings made of gossamer and dew).
-Discover the Difference, another flash game on the Hub's website, provides glimpses at the beginning of the instrumental version of a Theme Tune Extended, as well as revealing scenes from "Owl's Well That Ends Well," "Party of One," and "The Best Night Ever."
+Adventures in Ponyville showed Twilight as able to grant functional wings with magic, though they were a very different kind of wing (proper pegasus wings) than the ones she gave Rarity (butterfly wings made of gossamer and dew).

 "Kid" from The Animatrix is a cross-medium example.
 He plays a significant role in the last two movies of The Matrix Trilogy but makes his first appearance in one of the shorts from the animated direct-to-DVD film.

-Three more Hanna-Barbera instances: Before being a heroic sheriff on the Magilla Gorilla show, Ricochet Rabbit was an antagonist on an episode of Touché Turtle two years earlier.
+Four more Hanna-Barbera instances: Before being a heroic sheriff on the Magilla Gorilla show, Ricochet Rabbit was an antagonist on an episode of Touché Turtle two years earlier.
 Later in the 70s, Posse Impossible appeared in the series finale of Hong Kong Phooey before getting their own segment three years later on CB Bears.
-And in 1959, lugubrious hyena Hardy Har Har appeared in a Snooper and Blabber cartoon before being paired up with Lippy the Lion three years later.
+In 1959, lugubrious hyena Hardy Har Har appeared in a Snooper and Blabber cartoon before being paired up with Lippy the Lion three years later.
 And Yakky Doodle appeared in one of the earliest Yogi Bear cartoons.

 Terrytoons had three characters in their Deputy Dawg show that spun off into their own series.
 A little blue space alien became Astronut, a Russian mouse named Mischa became Macon Mouse, and the Long Island Duckling became Duckwood.
 Astronut was paired with a human named Oscar Mild, Duckwood was paired with a con-artist mule named Donkey Otie, and Macon Mouse was among the gang in Possible Possum.